Assets Author API (2026.04-experimental)

 400

 Bad Request.
+Indicates that the server cannot or will not process the request due to something that is perceived to be a client error.
 The Problem Details object will provide more information about the exact cause.

 401